List of Mad Men characters: Trudy Campbell

 Gertrude "Trudy" Campbell (née Vogel; Alison Brie) is Pete Campbell's wife.
 She met Pete when they were both in college (Pete was at Dartmouth while Trudy attended Mount Holyoke College); Trudy and Pete marry early in Season 1 and purchase an apartment on Park Avenue, with the help of Trudy's parents.
 Trudy is dutiful to her husband, even when he asks her to visit an old beau to get a short story published.

 In Season 2, she expresses her desire to have a child, a desire Pete resists as he does not want to have children yet, unaware he already conceived a child with Peggy Olson.
 After discovering she has fertility problems, Trudy wants to adopt a baby, but Pete balks.

 In Season 3, Trudy and Pete have a closer relationship than they did before and seem to work together as a team, though Pete manipulates a neighbor's au pair into having sex with him when Trudy is away on her summer vacation with her parents.
 This leads to the distraught au pair confessing the situation to her host father, who then threatens Pete to stay away from her.
 In turn, Pete tells Trudy she should never leave him for a long time, implying that it was her absence that led to his cheating.

 In Season 4, Trudy becomes pregnant, a fact that Pete uses to secure the Vicks Chemical account for the firm from his father-in-law, Tom Vogel.
 Later in the season, Trudy gives birth to a daughter, whom they name Tammy.

 In season 5, the couple has relocated to Cos Cob, Connecticut, against the wishes of Pete, who prefers living in Manhattan, and while Trudy settles in as a suburban housewife, Pete experiences angst and insecurity, eventually having a brief affair with Beth Dawes (Alexis Bledel), the wife of a fellow commuter.
 Following some fisticuffs with Beth's husband, Pete desires a pied-à-terre in Manhattan that he can use for affairs, though he tells Trudy he needs it for late nights at work.
 Trudy is reluctant at first, but finally agrees to let him have a bachelor pad in Manhattan, ostensibly for safety purposes but aware of the real reason.

 In Season 6, Pete has a sexual liaison with their neighbor, Brenda, who her husband then beats when he finds out.
 A distraught, bloody Brenda, wearing only lingerie, shows up at their door.
 Trudy treats her with the utmost consideration and assistance, then returns home to Pete, furious; she knew Pete would cheat on her but she expected him to be discreet and keep his affairs in Manhattan.

 She orders Pete to leave the house, though she refuses to admit defeat by divorcing him.
 Over the next several months, Pete visits and she gradually begins to accept him back, but she ends it again after her father, not knowing Pete and Trudy are separated, runs into Pete in a Manhattan brothel.
 Her father removes the Vicks account from Sterling Cooper in response.
 In retaliation, Pete then tells Trudy that he saw her father at the brothel, which Trudy refuses to believe.

 While she is polite to Pete when he says goodbye to her and Tammy before his move to Los Angeles at the end of Season 6, she responds forcefully when Pete hypocritically snaps at her for staying out late one night in Season 7, stating that Pete is "no longer a part of this family."
 She reluctantly asks Pete for help when their daughter is denied admission to a prestigious preschool and opens up to him about how she is lonely and feels unattractive, leading Pete to compliment her and part on cordial terms.

 In the penultimate episode, Pete is offered a job in Wichita and asks Trudy for reconciliation and to come with him.
 Trudy refuses at first, admitting she still loves him but cannot forget his adultery.
 However, Pete insists and Trudy agrees, and the two rekindle their marriage.
-They are last seen with Tammy as they board a flight to Wichita.
+They are last seen with Tammy as they board a flight on a private plane to Wichita.